 Data encryption

-In this regard, it is both a necessity and a must to protect all the data and assets that pertain to the kinds of information that need to be protected for your type of insurance.
-Please note that the sensitive information to be collected can vary for the different insurance types.
-Because of this, you need to find out the precise types of such information you need to protect in your case before the development of this functionality kicks off.
+Please note that the collected sensitive information can vary for the different insurance types.
+Because of this, you first need to find out the precise types of sensitive information to be protected in your case.
+One should do this before the development of the corresponding functionality kicks off.

 For instance, if you need to collect Health data, the information to be protected can include the Health provider, blood type, pregnancy, diseases, disabilities, and the ICD code.
 If you need to collect Property data, the information to be protected can include Vehicles, Intellectual Property, Pets, Real Estate, Land Contracts, and Mortgage Agreements.

-In the event that your insurance software solution is deployed in the Cloud, they must also conduct a cloud security audit to make sure that your cloud’s security is in keeping with your insurance company’s security policy.
+Additionally, make a point of requesting your insurance software provider to perform penetration testing of your insurance application.
+If your insurance software solution is deployed in the Cloud, they must also conduct a cloud security audit to make sure that the security of your cloud is in keeping with your insurance company’s security policy.

 Fraud Detection

-- Predictive behavioral analytics functionality can help identify applicants that intentionally provide incomplete or spurious data by the way they behave and handle questions during the application process.
+• Predictive behavioral analytics functionality can help identify applicants that intentionally provide incomplete or spurious data by the way they behave and handle questions during the application process.

-- AI and ML-based data analysis that can help gain a better picture of the applicant by using a large amount of data and a larger number of data sources.
+• AI and ML-based data analysis that can help gain a better picture of the applicant by using a large amount of data and a larger number of data sources.

 Scalability of insurance software